As I like food so much I decided to write about my breakfast and other meals and snacks.

-- Sardines (plain, in springwater not oil or sauce, so they’re not too fattening) are also a welcome addition to my bowl occasionally.
+- Sardines (plain, in springwater not oil or sauce, so they’re not too fattening) are also a welcome addition to my bowl every second day or so.

 Some of my breakfast supplements are rather expensive but Mum always waits until they’re on special — between 30% and 50% off the usual price for some of them — and then she buys a lot at one time. 🙂

 Here’s a video of me so you can see what a Very Good Boy I am when Mum tells me to sit, stay and wait for ‘OK’ before I can eat my breakfast.

 I occasionally have raw meaty bones for snacks to help clean my teeth but I can only eat those in the backyard because Mum says they make too much mess to have inside the big people-kennel.

 For inside snacks I mainly have Kangaroo Tendon – Natural Dental Chews from Pet Snacks which help to keep my teeth clean …and they taste sooooo good!
 I’ve also tried some of the other snacks from the same place and loved them too, though the ‘roo tendons take me a few seconds longer to chew up than anything else and Mum thinks that’s a good thing.

 I also have the occasional Kangaroo-liver Dipped Rawhide ‘bone’ …sometimes they last me a whole day or 2, sometimes I devour a whole bone in one sitting …depends how hungry I am.

 In addition there is a very special jar on the kitchen bench with extra special treats inside that I only have occasionally.
 At the moment it contains kangaroo pretzels, liver pieces and dog chocolate (carob), but that can change, and I never know which treat I’ll get next …I love tasty surprises! 😀 ❤